apaz-cli/apaz-cli.github.io/blog/Thoughts_About_Entropy_and_Objectives.md

 ## Disclaimers

 The same disclaimers that applied to part 1 apply to this one.
-If you haven't read that one, you should read that one first.
-I make the case for pretraining on trajectories.
+If you haven't read that one, consider reading that one first.
+In it I make the case for pretraining on rollouts/trajectories.

 Part 1: <a href="Thoughts_About_LLMs_Data_and_Optimization.html">Thoughts About LLMs, Data, and Optimization</a>